 You may find your in-laws are less likely to push your buttons and you’re less likely to get emotional.
 At the same time, you may feel resentful as your in-laws’ needs increase.
 You may feel angry if you never really got along with them, or if your spouse or their family second-guess your decisions.

 Honest and frequent communication is critical to avoid conflict.
 Whether you’re just beginning to discuss your role as a caregiver or if you’re in danger of hitting the wall, keep these points in mind as you negotiate with each relative:

-Remember, too, that as your responsibility increases, your authority should as well.
+As your responsibility increases, your authority should as well.

 © Copyright 2019 Visiting Nurse Service of New York.
 All rights reserved.